Randy Clark (American football)

-Randall Byron Clark (born July 27, 1957) is an American former professional football center and tackle who played eight seasons in the National Football League (NFL) for the St. Louis Cardinals and the Atlanta Falcons.
+Randall Byron Clark (born July 27, 1957) is an American former professional football player who was a center and tackle for eight seasons in the National Football League (NFL) with the St. Louis Cardinals and the Atlanta Falcons.
+He played college football for the Northern Illinois Huskies.

 Clark's early career centered on the Chicago region.
 He played for Prospect High School in the suburb of Mt.
-Prospect, then for Northern Illinois before being drafted by the Chicago Bears.
+Prospect, then at Northern Illinois University before being selected 215th overall by the Chicago Bears in the eighth round of the 1980 NFL draft.